 Personal data or personal information is anything that can be used to identify you, whether directly or indirectly.

-To make a claim for a police force data breach, you would need to be able to evidence:
+To make a claim for a police data breach, you would need to be able to evidence:

 - That there was a breach involving your personal data